-The Department shall schedule and complete the access modifications described in its Transition Plan (attached as Exhibit A hereto), including its Work Plan (attached as Exhibit B hereto) and Trails Plan (attached as Exhibit C hereto), and as detailed in other sections of this Consent Decree, according to the following schedule:
+The Department shall schedule and complete the access modifications described in its Transition Plan (attached as Exhibit A hereto), including its Work Plan (attached as Exhibit B

-- 1. Level 1 Park Units - The access work at Level 1 park units shall be completed no later than June 30, 2009. - 2.
-Level 2 Park Units - The access work at Level 2 park units shall commence no later than July 1, 2008 and be completed no later than June 30, 2012. - 3.
-Level 3 Park Units - The access work at Level 3 park units shall commence no later than July 1, 2011 and be completed no later than June 30, 2014. - 4.
-Level 4 Park Units - The access work at Level 4 park units shall commence no later than July 1, 2013 and be completed no later than June 30, 2016. - 5.
-Level 1 Trails - The trail access work at Level 1 park units shall be completed no later than June 30, 2009. - 6.
-Level 2 Trails - The trail access work at Level 2 park units shall commence no later than July 1, 2007 and be completed no later than June 30, 2012. - 7.
-Level 3 Trails - The trail access work at Level 3 park units shall commence no later than July 1, 2011 and be completed no later than June 30, 2015. - 8.
-Level 4 Trails - The trail access work at Level 4 park units shall commence no later than July 1, 2012 and be completed no later than June 30, 2016.
+- hereto) and Trails Plan (attached as Exhibit C hereto), and as detailed in its 2023 Proposed Work Plan Benchmarks (attached as Exhibit X hereto) and in other sections of this Consent Decree, according to the following schedule: - 1.
+Level 1 Park Units The access work at Level 1 park units shall be completed no later than June 30, 2026. - 2.
+Level 2 Park Units The access work at Level 2 park units shall commence no later than July 1, 2008 and be completed no later than June 30, 2032. - 3.
+Level 3 Park Units The access work at Level 3 park units shall commence no later than July 1, 2011 and be completed no later than June 30, 2038. - 4.
+Level 4 Park Units The access work at Level 4 park units shall commence no later than July 1, 2013 and be completed no later than June 30, 2038. - 5.
+Level 1 Trails The trail access work at Level 1 park units was completed by no later than June 30, 2018. - 6.
+Level 2 Trails The trail access work at Level 2 park units shall commence no later than July 1, 2007 and be completed no later than June 30, 2026. - 7.
+Level 3 Trails The trail access work at Level 3 park units shall commence no later than July 1, 2011 and be completed no later than June 30, 2035. - 8.
+Level 4 Trails The trail access work at Level 4 park units shall commence no later than July 1, 2012 and be completed no later than June 30, 2038. - 9.
+Improved Access Trails The trail access work for improved access trails at Level 1-4 park units shall commence no later than July 1, 2024, and be completed no later than June 30, 2038.

-В. Access Standards
+B. Access Standards

-The Department has used and will continue to use the following accessibility standards in developing and implementing the Department's Self-evaluation, Transition Plan, Work Plan, and Trails Plan: Title 24 of the California Code of Regulations, the Americans with Disabilities Act Access Guidelines (Appendix A to Part 36 of Title 28 of the Code of Federal Regulations), the Outdoor Developed Areas Standards, and the Play Areas Standards.
+The Department has used and will continue to use the following accessibility standards in developing and implementing the Department's Self-evaluation, Transition Plan, Work Plan, and Trails Plan: Title 24 of the California Code of Regulations, the Americans with Disabilities Act Standards for Accessible Design, and the Architectural Barriers Act Accessibility Guidelines for Outdoor Developed Areas, Play Areas, and Public Right-of-Way.
 In the event of conflict between any of these applicable standards, the Department will use the standard which applies and which provides the highest level of access.
-In conducting barrier removal work during the Settlement Period, the Department will comply with the above-referenced standards as they are in effect at the time the work is performed, subject to the exceptions process set forth in Section
+In conducting barrier removal work during the Settlement Period, the Department will comply with the above-referenced standards as they are in effect at the time the work is performed, subject to the exceptions process set forth in Section IV.D.

-IV.D.
 To ensure that the Parties are utilizing the same standards, Class Counsel, the Department, and the Monitor will promptly notify each other in writing if they believe changes to these standards have occurred.